-How Publishers Should Respond to Ad-Blocking in 2017
+How Publishers Should Respond to Ad-Blocking

 Half of online adults are now blocking ads on their mobiles or desktops – almost double the number reported at the beginning of 2015.